Full Exclusive interview with Bridget Lancaster - KLCS

 Bridget, we spoke a year before the pandemic lockdown.
 What have you been up to since we last connected?

-I locked down with my family.
+Oh my goodness, it feels like a world away doesn’t it?
+Like everybody else, I locked down with my family.
 I have two boys, they would’ve been 12 and 18, plus my over 50-year-old child, so I did a lot more cooking at home.
 I usually do dinners, but I was a short order cook all day (laughs).
 So it did amp-up my cooking at home game a lot more.
 Usually it’s just on weekends, where I might get several meals for the kids.
 That was the big change, just like everybody else.
 I started planning out menus like my grandmother used to, which I thought was kind of interesting because I felt like we were all going back to the early 1900’s with the availability or lack of availability of product and having to really start to sketch out how you cook and what you cook, knowing that that bag of flour might be the only one you might find for a few months.
 But as things have opened back up and life had started to get back to normal, so back to shooting.
 And shooting the two TV shows; we just finished two weeks ago.
 We wrapped up ATK 24, which is amazing to me.
 I’m already hearing “Silver Anniversary”.

 Last time you mentioned Julia Child met you and your husband, who is from Scotland, so she had no idea what he was saying.
 Since there are two chefs in the house, have you been influenced by his cooking or vice versa?
 Especially during the pandemic?

 (laughs) It’s interesting, I would say “maybe” because my husband really loves to cook seafood more than anything else.
 We definitely started eating more fish during the week.
 I’m very lucky where I live, I live in a coastal town north of Boston, so I can walk five minutes to where they’re pulling lobsters out by the sea.
 And then there’s a little shack down there that has the boilers that they’ll just cook it for you and they’ll pick the lobster and give you fresh lobster rolls right there.
 But something that he and I definitely had more time to do, which is a passion that we share, is brewing beer.
-We’ve been brewing beer for close to 30 years and (laughs) we currently have more beer than we should have (laughs) .
+We’ve been brewing beer for close to 30 years and (laughs) we currently have more beer than we should have (laughs).

+Again, we found ourselves with a lot of time, so we were able to give beer to our neighbors and friends.
+Right now we have a chest freezer that we converted into almost a makeshift kegerator.
+And we have five taps on that for different years.
+My husband, Steven, he does love slow roasting and during the pandemic we could try recipes slow roasting 15, maybe even 18, hours.
+He enjoyed that.

 I loved the “At Home” shows during the pandemic, it gave it a different touch.
-Filming your new shows since 2020, how has it been
+Filming your new shows since 2020, how has it been?

+As you probably remember 2020 was individuals.
+That was very exciting, we definitely had a little more pressure that you had to carry an entire episode, or at least an entire recipe for that episode.
 There is something that’s missed when you don’t have two people together.
-What I missed during that time, just on a professional but also personal basis, was I really missed my colleagues.
-One of the bright spots since then has been the addition of some new cast members.
-So there’s a little bit of a breath of air added to the show.
+What I missed during that time, not just on a professional but also personal basis was, I really missed my colleagues.
+I missed being with them, I missed catching up with them because sometimes some of the people I cook with on TV, over the years we’re constantly changing in what we do at “America’s Test Kitchen” and we may have cooked together more and been in the same test kitchen years ago, but as things change, we don’t necessarily see each other as much, or if we see each other, we’re passing in the hallways.
+So some of these [shows] it’s almost like a college reunion, or even worse a high school reunion (laughs).
+It’s a lot of fun to hang out with them.
+I think one of the bright spots since then has been the addition of some new cast members, we have Sam, Joe, Antoinette, Erica on “America’s Test Kitchen.”
+Carmen was also on there, then she was moved to “Cook’s Country,” so we’re going to have Carmen on “Cook’s Country” as a new cast member this coming season.
+So, there’s a little bit of a breath of air added to the show.
+It’s exciting for myself, I’ll probably speak for Julia here, just to get to cook with people that you really haven’t cooked with too much before.
+And you get to know a lot about people when you cook with them.

 What’s a typical day like for you now?